-Time Tries All Things is a new video installation by artist and filmmaker Grace Weir, exploring time and our human relationship with it.
-It has been specially commissioned to inaugurate our new building and gallery space in King’s Cross London.
+Time Tries All Things was a video installation by artist and filmmaker Grace Weir, exploring time and our human relationship with it.
+It was specially commissioned to inaugurate our new building and gallery space in King’s Cross London.

 How do we understand time, one of the most elusive properties of the universe?

 The concept of time spans the entire discipline of physics.
 Physicists from Galileo Galilei to Isaac Newton, from Albert Einstein to Stephen Hawking, and many others besides have developed conceptions and theories of time.
 It is also a fundamental part of the human condition.

 This artwork used the lenses of science and art, physics and cinema to explore the theme of time in a brand new way.